 Plan Sponsor membership is open to trustees and administrators of all public pension funds in the State of Missouri.

 Corporate membership is open to commercial financial and investment groups.

 Associate membership is open to organizations affiliated with public retirement systems including unions, lobbying groups, etc.

 MAPERS holds its Annual Conference each summer, attended by members from all three membership categories.
 The agenda includes nationally known speakers from the financial, legal and retirement arenas.

-Assistant Executive Director, Member Services.
-Missouri Local Government Employees Retirement System (LAGERS).
+Assistant Executive Director, External Affairs, Missouri Local Government Employees Retirement System (LAGERS)

 Board Member, Kansas City Employees’ Retirement System